walles/riff/README.md

 * Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
 * You can do `git diff | riff` and get reasonable output.
-* Test that we work as expected when "gem install"ed system-wide
+* Test that we work as expected when `gem install`ed system-wide
 * Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 * Make a first public release